Tax Rules for Adoption, Foster Care and Relatives Raising Kids

 The money you get for any of the following things, DOESN’T count as income on your taxes.

-You can use these payments to figure out the amount of Minnesota tax credits and the property tax refund.
+You can use these payments to figure out the amount of the Minnesota Working Family Credits and the property tax refund.

 The money you get for any of the following things is taxable and DOES count as income on your taxes.